Inca trail 2 days, Machu Picchu, sungate, official incatrail operator cusco peru

-*copy /Fax or scan of your ISIC student card (if you have one and are less than 30 years old the trek is 15 USD less).
+*copy /Fax or scan of your international university student card (if you have one and are less than 30 years old the trek is 30 USD less).

 *Departing date for the trail

-*40 % deposit via Western Union to Peru or even better via visa online +5,5% click in the logo at the right of this website.
+*40 % deposit via Western Union to Peru or via visa online, both +5,5% click in the logo at the right of this website.

-You will have to pay the remaining amount at our office in Cusco in cash USD or credit card or pay pall (+5,5%)
+You will have to pay the remaining amount at our office in Cusco in cash USD or credit card or pay pall (+5,5% for credit cards )

 All tours may be provided in private upon request